coronel08/my-notes/notes/docs/typescript.md

 # Typescript

+Can initialize a repo using `tsc --init` and can watch files using `tsc- -w`.
+Can also use `nodemon` and `concurrently` to automate refreshes

 -   Types - used by compiler to analyze our code for errors.
     -   Primitive Types:
         -   any - avoids checking values